 The most important thing you can do as a photographer is to learn how to capture good images.
 This includes learning composition, lighting, manual settings, colors, white balance, posing, etc.

 Focusing on gear POISONS your craft

 This may be hard to swallow, but the truth is that you just aren't ready to use a better camera yet until you have mastered the camera you have now!
-And if you say "NO, I think that I have mastered it", then I'm sorry to say that you are only 30% the way there.
+And if you say "NO, I think that I have mastered it", then I'm sorry to say this, but you are only 30% the way there.
 You would be surprised to discover how much you don't know.

 My recommendation?
 Start small and work your way up when you have the skills and are ready financially.

-I hope this article helps you when making your next purchase and to give you clarity of why you don't need the best camera.
+I hope this article helps you when making your next purchase and to give you clarity on why you don't need the best camera.
 Sure professional photographers (including myself) have fantastic cameras for reliability and efficiency, but that is because we have clients paying us to do an excellent job without any room for error.

-You can capture some incredible pictures with an entry level camera and it may actually help you in the long run for capturing beautiful images!
+You can capture some incredible pictures with an entry-level camera and it may actually help you in the long run for capturing beautiful images!
 Heck, you can even use your iPhone for photography!
 Below I would like to share some pictures I have captured using a basic Nikon DSLR and lens that collectively cost less than your iPhone.